 Sensitivity: Considering how comfortable and stiff these shoes are it is surprising how sensitive your feet are while wearing them.

 Competition style: The Katana Lace shoes perform quite well in competition style sport climbing, but they might not be the best choice for bouldering comps.
 That being said, the shoes work pretty well on very delicate slab smearing and in more gymnastic style moves, because of the flatter design and the P3 midsole.

 Edges: The sensitivity of the Katanas really shows when climbing on smaller edges.
 The shoes have a downturned toe part that really works well when edging.
 The Vibram XS rubber edge rubber is really sticky and you can have confidence not to get slips from even the smallest edges when wearing these shoes.

 Pockets: The same toe part and the asymmetrical design helps with pockets as well.
 The Katanas fit and stay in pocket holds really well.

 Hooks: The top of the shoe has a leather patch for toe hooking, but the shoe is not in its element in steep cave style boulder routes.
 The same goes for heel hooking as the shoe has a tight spine, but there isn’t that much rubber in the heel.

 Cracks: The place where these shoes really are in their element are in long crack climbs.
 They are thin enough to slip into smaller cracks, but comfortable enough to have you smiling through out the climb.
 If you climb mostly cracks you might want to consider the TC Pro shoes as well, as they have more ankle support.

 Alternatives for the La Sportiva Katana Lace climbing shoes

-Before committing to the Katana lace shoes take a look at our review of the best climbing shoes for 2021 article.
+Before committing to the Katana lace shoes take a look at our review of the best climbing shoes article.
 In the article we recommend these shoes as well as the Katana Lace: